kontist/kontist.github.io/SDK.markdown

 }
 ```

-After the successful call of `fetchToken` the client application is authorized and one can make requests to the API.
+After the successful call of `fetchToken` the client application is authorized and you can make requests to the API.

 ### Using an existing token